roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-06-autodoll-extra-3.md

 I don't mind the ruinous ambience, but I prefer visit such places in a bright and enjoyable fashion still.

-"No intelligent life, no Autodoll, huh---."
+"No intelligent life, no Autodoll, huh—."
 "Right.
-Rather, I can't  detect it  even with my sensor—."
+I can't  detect it  even with my sensor, _desu—_."

 Noah is also entered the museum with Shii.